platfarm-com/teuthis/Readme.md

 The easiest way to make available is to submit a pull request :-)

-I'm also happy to dual-license, so contact me to negotiate a commercial license if required.
+Please contact Platfarm to negotiate a commercial license if compliance with the MPL 2.0 license is does not fit your use case.

 # Usage example

 1. Load teuthis:
 ```
   ...
   <script src="path/to/teuthis.js"></script>
   ...
 ```
 2. Shim XMLHttpRequest:

 ```